Pharmacist counting pills

 These drugs are for adults with type 2 diabetes, to be used in combination with diet and exercise.
-They can be used alone or in combination with insulin, metformin, sulfonylureas, or pioglitazone.
+They can be used alone or in combination with some of the other diabetes drugs, possibly to include insulin, metformin, sulfonylureas, or pioglitazone.
 Dapagliflozin has also been tested in combination with sitagliptin, a DPP4-inhibitor.
 Clinical experience in combination with other diabetes drugs is very limited.

 The most common side effects are vaginal yeast infections (about 5% of women), urinary tract infections, and penile yeast infections (e.g., balanitis).
 Also noted are increased urination, and dizziness or fainting from low blood pressure after arising to stand (orthostatic hypotension).
 The low blood pressures are related to a diuretic effect of this class.

-Dapagliflozin can cause elevations of creatinine in the blood, a warning that kidney function may be impaired.
+Dapagliflozin and empagliflozin may cause elevations of creatinine in the blood, a warning that kidney function may be impaired.

 Don’t Use If You . . .